1.0 OBJECT OF THE GAME

 Failure to have at least one foot on the floor at the moment the cue tip strikes the cue ball is a ball in hand foul.

-Shooting while any ball is moving or spinning is a ball in hand foul.
+Shooting while any ball is moving is a ball in hand foul.

 If the cue tip strikes the cue ball twice on the same stroke, it is a ball in hand foul.
 In order to avoid a double hit, the cue ball must be struck at a minimum of a 45° angle whenever in contact with or riskily close (1/2 inch or closer) to the intended object ball.